Fiserv/Commerce-Hub/docs/Resources/Master-Data/Address.md

 tags: [API Reference, Customer Address, Billing Address, Master Data, Shipping Address, Shipping Method]
 ---

-# Customer Address
+# Addresses

-A merchant may need to send the customer's address in the transaction request for specific alternative payment methods or relevant for fraud prevention purposes.
-The merchant can include the `billingAddress` and/or `shippingAddress` objects in the request.
+A merchant may need to send the customer's or shipper's address in the transaction request for specific alternative payment methods, [level II/III purchase cards](?path=docs/Resources/Guides/Level23/Level23.md), or relevant for fraud prevention purposes.
+The merchant can include the `billingAddress`, `shippingAddress`, and/or `shipperAddress` objects in the request.

 ---

 ## Address

-Common `address` object used in both the billing address and shipping address.
+Common `address` object used in the [billing address](#billing-address), [shipping address](#shipping-address), and [shipper address](#shipper-address).

 <!--
 type: tab
 titles: address, JSON Example